gwaredd/MarkdownAsset/README.md

 This adds markdown as an asset to Unreal.

-Why would anyone want to do this you ask?
-That is a good question!

-Well, when working on side projects I like to put documentation directly in the project.
-Now I can, straight in the editor.
-Is this a good thing?
-Who knows.
-Mainly I just wanted to write my own asset type and this seemed like a good idea at the time.
-Regrets?
-I have a few.
-But now it is done and other people can use it if they want, and I won't feel it was a complete waste of time :)
+Behold, the latest game-changing feature in Unreal: Markdown!
+Why, you ask?
+Because sometimes, in the wild world of side projects, you need to document your midnight musings right where the magic happens – in the game editor itself!
+Now, you can scribble notes amid your digital dragons and spaceships.
+Genius or madness?
+Jury's still out.
+Really, I just fancied coding my own asset type for giggles.
+Any regrets?
+A smidge.
+But hey, it's done now.
+If others find it useful, brilliant!
+If not, at least my cat appreciates the extra keyboard time.

 ## How to install